discos/doc/developer/howto/testing/unit.rst

         return Reply(msg_name.c_str(), msg_code.c_str(), msg_arguments);
     }

-As you can see in lines 7, 10, 14 and 20, the parsing function raises an exception if the reply string does not conform to the protocol.
-We want to add a check to our test, that the exception does not get risen if the string is correct, and obviously we want to make sure that the exception is risen when appropriate.
+As you can see in lines 7, 10, 14 and 20, the parsing function raises an exception whenever the reply string does not conform to the protocol.
+We want to add a check to our test to ensure that the exception does not get risen if the string is correct, and obviously we want to make sure that the exception is risen when appropriate.
 Our test will become:

 .. code-block:: c++